Putin receives Erdogan for talks on trade, Ukraine and Syria - ExBulletin

 Putin receives Erdogan for talks on trade, Ukraine and Syria

-MOSCOW (AP) Turkish President Recep Tayyip Erdogan traveled to Russia on Friday for talks with Russian President Vladimir Putin on…

-MOSCOW (AP) Turkish President Recep Tayyip Erdogan visited Russia on Friday for talks with Russian President Vladimir Putin on a grain deal brokered by Turkey and the UN, prospects for talks on ending the hostilities in Ukraine, the situation in Syria and the strengthening of economic ties between Moscow and Ankara.
+MOSCOW’s Turkish President Recep Tayyip Erdogan visited Russia on Friday for talks with Russian President Vladimir Putin, focusing on a grain deal brokered by Turkey and the United Nations, prospects for talks on the end of hostilities in Ukraine, the situation in Syria and economic growth ties between Moscow and Ankara.

 Speaking at the start of the meeting at Putin’s Black Sea Residence in Sochi, Erdogan said their negotiations would help highlight the role Turkey and Russia are playing in the region.
 He called the talks pivotal, saying they were being watched closely by the rest of the world.